 Practicum courses are similar to clinical courses.
 The primary difference is that practicum courses are adjunct-taught, and students do their work outside the clinical program offices, sometimes in the offices of the supervising adjunct professor.
-Practicum courses count toward both the 31-credit limit on clinical courses, field placement programs and externships. clinical courses, field placement programs and externships, and they also count toward the 20-credit limit on "non-regularly scheduled" courses.
+Practicum courses count toward both the 31-credit limit on clinics, practicum courses, , supervised experiential learning, externships and the pro bono scholars program, and they also count toward the 20-credit limit on "non-regularly scheduled" courses.